-The campus closure scheduled for Spring quarter will require faculty to format their courses in alternate teaching modalities.
+Due to the Campus moving to Virtual Instruction, faculty will be required to format their courses in alternate teaching modalities.
 Please use our Instructional Continuity button, below, to find and explore alternatives for successful instruction during the closure.
 Below this box, please select "ATI Faculty Workshops in Alternative Teaching Modalities" for dates, live Zoom links, and recordings of previous workshops.

 Hope your quarter has started out well in the virtual environment.
 Your Information Technology Services (ITS) Team, in collaboration with the John M. Pfau Library Information Technology Team, and your local College IT Team, continues to roll out resources for you to be successful in this new learning environment.
 I will list some of these resources below: